 The current owners have owned the home, since 1980 and have remodeled and decorated their home while preserving its original charm.
 Newspaper records show that there have been at least 15 owners of this property since it was built.

 A very special thank you to our homeowners for generously opening their homes for the 2018 tour.
 We also appreciate our docents who volunteer their time to show the homes and make this tour possible.

 Why Dewey Avenue for the 38th Perinton Historical House Tour?
 Our special thanks to Jean Whitney for her suggestion to feature this street of many homes that are over 100 years old.
-Active PHS member and Dewey Avenue, Jean helped enlist other homeowners to take part in the tour and contributed valuable information on the history of Dewey Avenue’s residents and architecture.
+An active PHS member and Dewey Avenue resident, Jean helped enlist other homeowners to take part in the tour, and contributed valuable information on the history of Dewey Avenue’s residents and architecture.

 For more information on architecture styles in our area, view the Architectural Styles Guide.